 Abstract

 Winning or losing a game session is the final consequence of a series of decisions and actions made during the game.
 The analysis and understanding of events, mistakes, and flows of a concrete game play may be useful for different reasons: understanding problems of gameplay, data mining of specific situations, and even understanding educational aspects in serious games.
 Mistakes made by players may result in failure to complete the game objectives.
-These mistakes, which are usually difficult to spot or to reproduce in subsequent trials, directly jeopardize the learning capabilities of the serious games.
-In order to solve this issue we introduce a novel approach based on provenance concepts in order to model and represent a game flow.
-We model the game data and map it to provenance in order to generate a provenance graph, used for analysis.
+These mistakes, which are usually difficult to spot or to reproduce in subsequent trials, directly jeopardize the learning capabilities of serious games.
+In order to solve this issue we introduce a novel approach based on provenance concepts to model and represent a game flow.
+We model the game data and map it to provenance, generating a provenance graph, used for analysis.
 As a proof of concept, we also instantiated our proposed framework and graph generation in a Software Engineering game, allowing players to identify their mistakes and learn through them by analyzing the generated provenance graph from collected gameplay data.

 Keywords: Game flow, analysis, player behavior, data logging, gameplay, provenance, graph.